This article discusses Cyprus citizenship by descent (CBD), its eligibility criteria, benefits, and how to acquire it in 2023.

 In Cyprus, personal income tax is levied at progressive rates ranging from 0% to 35% (over €60,000).
 Foreign income for non-tax residents in Cyprus is tax-exempt.

-dividend income and the first €19,500 of annual income are tax-exempt, regardless of your tax residency status.
+Dividend income and the first €19,500 of annual income are tax-exempt, regardless of your tax residency status.

-The headline corporate income tax rate in Cyprus is 12.5%, which is lower than in most western countries.
+The headline corporate income tax rate in Cyprus is 12.5%, which is lower than in most Western countries.

 Moreover, companies can also qualify for several tax deductions and exemptions.
-Through proper tax planning, living in Cyprus can be beneficial from a tax perspective.

-How To Get Cyprus Citizenship By Descent?
+How to Get Cyprus Citizenship by Descent?

-A person with at least one Cypriot parent usually automatically receives Cypriot citizenship regardless of the place of birth, unless one or more parents are considered illegal migrants.
+A person with at least one Cypriot parent usually receives Cypriot citizenship automatically, regardless of the place of birth, unless one or more parents are considered illegal migrants.

 If one or both parents are considered illegal migrants, citizenship may only be acquired by a Council of Ministers’ decision.
 This makes acquiring Cypriot citizenship difficult for children born to Turkish Cypriots married to Turkish nationals in Northern Cyprus.